rockerBOO/awesome-neovim/README.md

 - [mjlbach/defaults.nvim](https://github.com/mjlbach/defaults.nvim) - An extremely small, single file, and commented configuration template demonstrating LSP integration, autocompletion, snippets, treesitter, and more.
 - [cstsunfu/.sea.nvim](https://github.com/cstsunfu/.sea.nvim) - A modular NeoVim configuration with beautiful UI and some useful features(Pomodoro Clock, Window Number).
 - [shaeinst/roshnivim](https://github.com/shaeinst/roshnivim) - Roshnivim, can be called neovim's distro, is a predefined configs so that you don't need 1000hr to setup neovim as an IDE.
+- [kabinspace/AstroVim](https://github.com/kabinspace/AstroVim) - AstroVim is an aesthetic and feature-rich Neovim config that is extensible and easy to use with a great set of plugins.

 ### Keybinding